Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 7. Fiestas de la Mercè is the most important festival in Barcelona

-The main event of La Mercè is held on the 24th of September each year, and the Festival is held in honor of the Cities Patron Saint and Protector, The Virgin de La Merce.
-It is an official city holiday since the year 1871.
+The main event of La Mercè is held on the 24th of September each year, and the Festival is held in honor of the city’s Patron Saint and Protector, The Virgin de La Merce.
+It has been an official city holiday since the year 1871.

 8. Flamenco is not well known in Barcelona

-Even though Spain is well-known for its flamenco dancing, this popular dance is not traditional or well known/practiced in Barcelona or Cataluña.
+Even though Spain is well-known for its flamenco dancing, this popular dance is not a tradition in Barcelona or Cataluña.
 Catalans prefer the more contemporary rock-n-roll scene.

 Having said that, if you want to see a Flamenco show, Los Tarantos has some of the best Flamenco performers in the city.
 You can buy your ticket here to skip the line.